-The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury
+The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury - E!
+Online

 "I did the TV show so I could gain a foothold internationally in all areas," she explained, "so when the news broke I could have a foothold and people would pay attention in every region across the globe.
 This is a long plan."

-McGowan hasn't really weighed in on the reboot, though she expressed contempt for a 2013 attempt to revive the show, simply saying, "Lame lame lame lamertons."
+McGowan expressed contempt for a 2013 attempt to revive Charmed, simply tweeting, "Lame lame lame lamertons."

 Though Doherty took issue with the "offensive" insinuation that the original version was not feminist, she tweeted, "I love Charmed.
 I also want it to be respected.
 I'm simply choosing to be constructive about it because negativity has no place in my life."

-For Milano, she was hurt none of the original cast or creative team was initially contacted or asked to be included in anyway, but told Parade, "I feel like it's either going to succeed or not, and if it succeeds again, a whole new generation will be exposed to the beauty of what Charmed was able to be for people, and if it doesn't succeed, then we don't have to hear about it anymore."
+For Milano, she was hurt that none of the original cast or creative team was initially contacted or asked to be included in any way, but told Parade, "I feel like it's either going to succeed or not, and if it succeeds again, a whole new generation will be exposed to the beauty of what Charmed was able to be for people, and if it doesn't succeed, then we don't have to hear about it anymore."

-The reboot's executive producer Jennie Urman told reporters that she could "empathize" with the original cast's feelings, specifically Combs', saying, "It was a huge part of her life and if [she's] watching it go in a different direction, then of course that's going to be hard.
+The reboot's executive producer Urman told reporters that she could "empathize" with the original cast's feelings, specifically Combs', saying, "It was a huge part of her life and if [she's] watching it go in a different direction, then of course that's going to be hard.
 I understand that."

-But they noted the reboot is a new story and new take on the Halliwell sisters, not a remake, saying they "didn't want to mess with that mythology, obviously, because it was eight years."
+But she noted that the reboot is a new story and new take on the sisterly coven, not a remake, saying they "didn't want to mess with that mythology, obviously, because it was eight years."

 "To all the fans—there is no one like you.
 Thank you for loving the show we loved so much," Milano tweeted.
 "And thank you for listening, sharing, and growing with me.
 I appreciate you."

-Ever the middle sister, Combs used fan-art to acknowledge all of the women who helped create Charmed's enduring legacy—drama and all.
+Ever the middle sister, Combs used fan art to acknowledge all of the women who helped create Charmed's enduring legacy—drama and all.